Step-by-Step Guide

 Build Agent Infrastructure That Scales with Demand

 Monitor infrastructure costs as a function of volume to ensure scaling remains economical.
 Track the cost per transaction, cost per support ticket resolved, and cost per lead qualified.
 These unit economics should improve or remain stable as volume increases.
-If costs per unit start rising, investigate bottlenecks in the infrastructure or opportunities to optimize agent performance.
+If costs per unit start rising, investigate bottlenecks in the infrastructure or opportunities to improve agent performance.

 5